erthink/t1ha/README.md

 ## Briefly, it is a portable 64-bit hash function:
   1. Intended for 64-bit little-endian platforms, predominantly for Elbrus and x86_64, but portable and without penalties it can run on any 64-bit CPU.
-  2. In most cases up to 15% faster than City, xxHash, mum-hash, metro-hash, etc. and all others portable hash-functions (which do not use specific hardware tricks).
+  2. In most cases up to 15% faster than StadtX hash, xxHash, mum-hash, metro-hash, etc. and all others portable hash-functions (which do not use specific hardware tricks).
   3. Provides a set of _terraced_ hash functions.
   4. Currently not suitable for cryptography.